Welcome to the municipality of Sarpsborg!

 The municipality of Sarpsborg is about 425 square kilometers in total, lakes and islands included.
 The landscape is welcoming, with lush meadows, deep forests and calm waters.
 The opportunities when it comes to out-door activities are multiple: Swimming, fishing, canoeing, biking, hiking, cross-country skiing, downhill skiing and snowboarding - to mention a few.

-There are 51 day care centres in Sarpsborg, both municipal and private.
+There are approximately 50 day care centres in Sarpsborg, both municipal and private.
 Children from age one to five may attend this service.

 Due date for applications is March 1st (main admission).
 Children will then be offered places in day care centres the following August.